mottaquikarim/pycontent/content/intro/faq.md

 ### How do I submit my homework?

+1. If you have not done so already, append your name to your PYTH122 folder like so: PYTH122_TaqKarim.
+This is where all your files should be stored.
+2. Share this folder (with edit access) with your Instructor and IA via Google Drive *and send them the link over Slack*.
+3. Append your name to your homework file(s) the same way: dict_psets_TaqKarim.ipynb.
+4. DM your Instructor and IA on Slack to let them know you have finished the homework assignment.
+Since you already shared your folder link, they should be able to go straight to your folder and access the files.

-Assuming you have shared your PYTH122 folder with your Instructor and IA, simply ping your IA on Slack when you have finished your homework.
-If you need more info on what "your PYTH122 folder" is and how to share it, go to the section named "Practice Problem Source Files" on the [Admin Info](https://mottaquikarim.github.io/pycontent/#in/intro/admin_info) page.
+If you need more info on what "your PYTH122 folder" is and how to share it, go to the section named "Practice Problem Source Files" on the [Class Info](https://mottaquikarim.github.io/PYTH122/#in/intro/class_info) page.

 ### How and when will we receive feedback on our work?